ThePennyGoblin/SMU_Project_3_Team-_1/README.md

     - Data analysis -- understand data to create punch list to transform, used Excel as a test env, as well as Python.
     - Create multiple plot models, use as a tool to further refine cleaning and data story.
     - Added vertical mean, and upper/lower spec lines.
+    - Stripped spaces and semi-colons, any N/A and errors.
+    - Removed non-relevant data, like
+        - "test blocks"
+        - Suspected water on the line -- lower outliers that didn't make sense for thickness (dropped entire rows)
+        - Suspected manual entry errors (no decimal points) on weight that populated >50 lbs (multiplied by .01 to reset decimals)

 4. Outlier and Error Handling -- Python pandas, numpy
     - Excluding all weights over 50 by multiplying by .01-- clear decimal placement error.
 These are likely just human error-- forgot decimals.